bisqwit/that_terminal/doc/escapes.md

   * 100…107 = Sets background color \<n+8−100> using the 256-color lookup table.
 * `<CSI> g`    Set tab stops (unsupported)
 * `<CSI> q`    Set LED states (unsupported)
-* `<CSI> $ r`  Change character attributes in rectangular area (unsupported).
+* `<CSI> $ r`  Change character attributes in rectangular area.
 First 4 params define the rectangle (top line,left column,bottom line,right column), the rest are the SGR sequence.
-Xterm only supports attributes 0/1/4/5/7/8 and 22/24/25/27/28.
+Xterm only supports attributes 0/1/4/5/7/8 and 22/24/25/27/28, but *That terminal* supports all the same attributes that `<CSI> m` does.
-* `<CSI> $ t`  Toggle character attributes in rectangular area (unsupported)
+* `<CSI> $ t`  Toggle character attributes in rectangular area
-* `<CSI> $ v`  Copy rectangular area (unsupported).
+* `<CSI> $ v`  Copy rectangular area.
+Takes eight parameters:
 First 4 params define the rectangle, next is page number, next two are the target coordinates, and the final is the target page number.
 Xterm ignores the page numbers.
+This code (DECCRA), together with `<CSI> X`, can be used to implement vertical windows that can scroll independently very efficiently.
-* `<CSI> $ z`  Fill rectangular area with space (unsupported).
+* `<CSI> $ z`  Fill rectangular area with space.
 First 4 params define the rectangle.
 Attributes are not touched.
 * `<CSI> $ {`  Fill rectangular area with space *selectively* (unsupported).
 Same as `<CSI> $ z` except leaves protected characters untouched.
-* `<CSI> $ x`  Fill rectangular area with given character and current attribute (unsupported).
+* `<CSI> $ x`  Fill rectangular area with given character and current attribute.
 First parameter is the character number code, next four define the rectangle.
 * `<CSI> $ |`  Set screen width to the given value (only widths 80 or 132 allowed; default=80) (unsupported)
 * `<CSI> * |`  Set screen height to the given value (valid range between 1 and 255, inclusive) (unsupported)
 * `<CSI> * x`  Set character attribute change extent (unsupported).
 Value 2 means that attribute-changing rectangular operations will perform rectangularly.
 Any other value (mainly 0 or 1) means that attribute-changing rectangular operations will perform on a text stream delimited by the first and last character position indicated.
 This flag will not affect the other rectangular operations, such as fills.